xlladdins/xll/docs/Excel4MacrosA-D.md

   - > If alt\_form is FALSE or omitted, Microsoft Excel only accepts
     > formulas entered in Microsoft Excel style.

->
+> &nbsp;

-**Note   **Microsoft Excel for Windows and Microsoft Excel for the Macintosh use different date systems as their default.
+**Note&nbsp;&nbsp;&nbsp;**Microsoft Excel for Windows and Microsoft Excel for the Macintosh use different date systems as their default.
 Excel for Windows uses the 1900 date system, in which serial numbers correspond to the dates January 1, 1900, through December 31, 9999.
 Excel for the Macintosh uses the 1904 date system, in which serial numbers correspond to the dates January 1, 1904, through December 31, 9999.

 **Remarks**